adonisamarante/05-design-system/README.md

 - npm i tsup -D (to convert this project into a javascript package that can be added to other projects(the built in conversion is limited))

+# ./react

-- ("/react" folder) npm i -D react @types/react @types/react-dom (react, -D as development dependency)
+- npm i -D react @types/react @types/react-dom (react, -D as development dependency)
+- npm i @stitches/react